Black Friday: how to budget for Christmas

 - Make a list early – always make your Christmas list as early as possible to avoid disappointment.
 Divide it into big presents and small presents, with the big presents making up the most expensive and sought-after gifts.
 You should make this before the winter sale season starts (Dec)

 - Budget your shop – put money aside in a flexible savings account or a separate account.
 This will help you avoid going overboard and eating into money that you might need for bills or monthly expenses

 - Avoid peak shopping times – the shops will become busier during December as UK shoppers will have already missed out on 4 weeks of shopping due to lockdown.
 If possible, try and head to the shops on a weekday, and preferably not on Christmas Eve!

 - Factor in delivery time – ordering online?
 Whilst companies like Amazon and Argos might have excellent delivery options, you can’t always say the same for everyone else.
 Check up on delivery options as early as you can and be wary of the cut off days for each company before you order anything.
 Also remember it will be particularly busy due to lockdown

 - Take advantage of sales periods – each company will have their own sales period, as well as black Friday and cyber Monday offers if they have an online shop.
 Make yourself aware of offers coming up and take advantage of them as early as you can

 - Track product prices online – using sites like PriceSpy or Idealo can give you a head start in looking for the best prices for products online.
 You can also get notifications for when they reduce in price so you pick up the items on your list as cheap as possible

-- Usually occur across November and December (straight after Halloween)
+- Usually occur during December (straight after Cyber Monday)

 - Can be different depending on company and industry